franz-deleon/OAuth2Provider/README.md

                     'name' => 'authorization_code',
                     // list of available options:
                     'options' => array(
-                        // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'authorization_code_storage' => 'OAuth2ProviderTests\Assets\Storage\AuthorizationCodeStorage',
+                        // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                        'authorization_code_storage' => 'OAuth2ProviderTests\Assets\Storage\AuthorizationCodeStorage',
+                        // list of available configs:
-                        'config' => array(
+                        'configs' => array(
                             'enforce_redirect'   => false,
                             'auth_code_lifetime' => 30,
                         ),